riceissa/issarice.com/wiki/contact.md

 of personal questions are allowed[^bnbr].

 [^aname]: I usually use "riceissa" on most sites.
-This is somewhat of a historical accident: when I tried signing up for my Gmail address, "issarice" was already taken, so I picked "riceissa" instead.
+This is somewhat of a historical accident: when I tried signing up for my Gmail account, "issarice" was already taken, so I picked "riceissa" instead.
 Since then, I've sort of standardized on "riceissa" for most services.